michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 <br>

 ### Sample Report
 The easiest way to start is to create a report as html-file that you can then print to pdf with your browser.
 Check out the `sample_report.Rmd`-file for an example.
-I also included a parameterization for departments and years in the so called YAML-header.
+We also included a parameterization for departments and years in the so called YAML-header.
 With that parameterization you can create reports for each department and year from one R Markdown file interactively.
 More on parameterized reports: [R Markdown: The Definitive Guide - Chapter 15](https://bookdown.org/yihui/RMarkdown/parameterized-reports.html).
 <br>
 Open the file `sample_report.Rmd` and read the instructions for more information.